-- 37.39.
-The auditor responds to questions about the auditor's report by referring to the auditor's report included with the financial report.
-Where necessary, the auditor explains the meaning of the terms used in the auditor's report. - 38.40.
+- 43. The auditor responds to questions about the auditor's report by referring to the auditor's report included with the financial report.
+Where necessary, the auditor explains the meaning of the terms used in the auditor's report. - 44.
 The auditor provides assurance on the financial report taken as a whole.
-Hence individual financial statement items are audited within the framework of materiality appropriate to the financial report as a whole, rather as opposed to than a collection of materiality levels appropriate established by reference to a specific individual financial statement items.
-Since audit procedures are not directed towards providing assurance on specific items, the auditor explains why providing such information might be misleading, and ordinarily explains, in general terms, the requirements of Australian Auditing Standards.
-The auditor may conclude by referring the question to the chair.
-The auditor exercises professional judgement in deciding whether or not to disclose the level of materiality adopted in the audit. - 39.41.
+Hence individual items in the financial report are audited within the framework of materiality appropriate to the financial report as a whole, as opposed to a collection of materiality levels established by reference to specific individual items in the financial report.
+Since audit procedures are not directed towards providing assurance on specific items, the auditor explains why providing such information might be misleading, and ordinarily explains, in general terms, the requirements of Australian Auditing Standards, including the requirement to consider both qualitative and quantitative factors when establishing materiality levels.
+The auditor exercises professional judgement in deciding whether or not to disclose the level of materiality adopted in the audit. - 45.
 Members may be interested in errors detected by the auditor and/or disagreements with management.
-The auditor explains the significance of an unmodified report to indicate that any errors or disagreements have been resolved satisfactorily and that such items are considered in the context of materiality appropriate to the financial report as a whole.
+The auditor explains the significance of an unmodified report to indicate that any uncorrected errors are immaterial or any disagreements have been resolved satisfactorily and that such items are considered in the context of materiality appropriate to the financial report as a whole.
 Ordinarily, the auditor refers questions about "uncorrected errors" to the Chair of the meeting.